astrid-project/astrid-framework/ebpf-programs/README.md

 # eBPF Programs

 In this directory are stored the eBPF programs that can be managed with [CB-Manager](../platform/cb-manager/README.md).
+Each folder contains a set of programs developed for a specific use case, included the json definitions to load the program in polycube.
+An internal subfolder contains the json definitions to load the eBPF programs in the corresponding catalog of the CB-Manager.

 ## Instruction